Menu

 May the new life we celebrate over the next fifty days bring us the creativity of Spirit we need to be the living heart of God in our world today.

-Celebrating At Home - Easter Sunday of the Resurrection
+Celebrating At Home - Easter Sunday

-(John 20:1-9)
+Enduring Presence (John 20:1-9)

 When someone dies, one of the things we often feel is their absence.
 The rooms where they lived with us, the places where they sat are now empty and our hearts ache.

-Its not hard for us to share Mary’s sense of emptiness and bewilderment when she arrives at the tomb.
+It’s not hard for us to share Mary’s sense of emptiness and bewilderment when she arrives at the tomb.

 If we were to read the next few verses from John’s Gospel, we would read a story of overwhelming joy as Mary Magdalen meets the risen Jesus.
 When Jesus speaks her name, Mary recognises him and sadness and emptiness give way to joyful reunion.